An education study - modelling oral hygiene through garden-based activities

 Each year, about 60,000 school days are missed because children need to have tooth extractions (Public Health England, 2019).
-In London boroughs alone, the NHS spends approximately £7m for acute dental care for children, including these emergency extractions (British Dental Association, 2019).
+In London boroughs alone, the NHS spends approximately £7M for acute dental care for children, including these emergency extractions (British Dental Association, 2019).
 This has led to the British Dental Association (BDA) declaring the prevalence of tooth decay in young children as a crisis and calling for more political action geared to prevention (BDA, 2019).
 Tooth decay is not an isolated physical health issue; it also affects mental wellbeing.
 In the UK, 12% of children have nightmares about their teeth and 18% are stressed about the general appearance of their teeth and smiles (Oral Health Foundation 2020).
 Covid-19 has exacerbated these issues due to heightened restrictions, causing a back log of dental appointments and increased anxieties for families visiting dentists (Westgarth, 2020).
-This bid aims to support health and wellbeing in young children by reinforcing correct oral hygiene techniques, and also educating them on healthier food choices, as alternatives to sugar.

 What is this project about?

-The proposal is for a new project, ‘Sugarless Green’, which builds on The Cathedral Group’s knowledge exchange project, ‘Communiversity Values in Action’ (2020).
-The latter is a collaborative bid shared across four UK universities, and Roehampton’s contribution examines university students’ engagement with the local community, via the Growhampton Student Union.
-‘Sugarless Green’ will also support the sustainability initiatives of Growhampton, through targeted engagement with children at Key Stage 2 (ages 7-11), across 1 or 2 primary schools (depending on participation rates) in the Alton Estate (total approximately 120 pupils), in the London borough of Wandsworth.
+'Sugarless Green' is an educational study which aims to support health and wellbeing in young children by reinforcing correct oral hygiene techniques, and by educating pupils on healthier food choices, as alternatives to sugar.
+This project is conducted with the RSU Growhampton programme and university student volunteers to work with local primary school pupils to do a series of activities.
+The project seeks to engage primary school pupils in Key Stage 2 (ages 7-11), across 1 or 2 primary schools (depending on participation rates) in the Alton Estate (total approximately 120 pupils), in the London borough of Wandsworth.
 The BDA has noted that Wandsworth is among the top 5 boroughs which has seen worsening incidences of child tooth decay since 2015 (BDA, 2019), particularly due to the socioeconomic inequalities in the area.

-The project will involve a series of one-hour sessions, facilitated by the University of Roehampton (UoR), School of Education students, with each class of pupils at the university campus garden-plots.
-The facilitators will be trained using information packs approved by local dentists.
-The pupils will be participating in a range of engaging activities demonstrating oral hygiene, using the garden vegetables as props.
+The university students are trained to run a one-hour programme on oral care for primary school pupils from KS2 (ages 7-11).
+This unique programme hosts a series of activities which focus on demonstrating oral hygiene while using garden vegetables as props.
 Some examples include brushing the soil off a carrot top to bottom, and flossing debris out of potato-carved teeth.
-The sessions will also educate the children about the importance of the vegetables in their diets while explaining how difficult it can be to remove sugar from their teeth, showing for example, the challenge of brushing sticky caramel off beets.
+The sessions educate children about the importance of the vegetables in their diets while explaining how difficult it can be to remove sugar from their teeth, showing for example, the challenge of brushing sticky syrup off oranges.

 What’s the impact on children?

-It is expected that the practical, outdoors setting of the event will spur the interests of the children and motivate them to rehearse out the learned techniques of oral hygiene at home by associating them with fun activities.
-It is also expected that the sustainable, ‘green’, context for educating the children about the vegetables, combined with the contrasting presentation of sugar, as being artificial and foreign to the environment, will inspire and empower the children to make healthier food choices for their teeth.
+It is expected that engaging with garden textures (e.g., soil, carrots, oranges) would entice the children to recall the oral hygiene techniques learned through the project at home.
+It is also expected that the sustainable, ‘green’, context for educating the children about vegetables, combined with the contrasting presentation of sugar will inspire and empower the children to make healthier food choices for their teeth.

 Dental disease can impact children’s abilities to eat, sleep, speak, play and socialise with other children.
 It is interesting to consider that in the UK 1 in 8 children (12%) have nightmares about their teeth and 1 in 5 children (18%) are unhappy about their smile and stressed about the appearance of their teeth (Oral Health Foundation, 2020).
 Often it causes children to miss school (tooth aches, or dental extractions) and parents to lose income due to time off work.